fantastizeey1/The-Pitch/README.md

-# Startup Showcase App
+# The Pitch

-Welcome to the Startup Showcase App!
+Welcome to the The Pitch a Startup Showcase App!
 This web application allows users to explore various startups, view detailed profiles, and connect with startup founders.
 Built using Next.js and Sanity.io, this app leverages Client-Side Rendering (CSR) techniques for a seamless user experience.

 ## Table of Contents